enbzldn/PieceOfCake/docs/recipe_add.md

 Ingredients can be grouped by recipe components.
 To do this, write the group name before the ingredient name
 in the following format: "group name: ingredient name".
 The group name should be placed before each ingredient that belongs to the same group.

+To delete an ingredient:
+1. Swipe the ingredient from right to left.
+2. Tap **Delete**.
+The ingredient will be removed without confirmation.

 ## Instructions

 Each instruction step includes: